codeisleet/delchodimitrov/content/blog/2022/the-little-gamer.md

 ### Back To School

 Well, `Back to school` might not be the best phrase here, because she has never been to school in the first place.
-However it's a popular catch-phrase recently, and since this is my `personal blog` I'mma write whatever I want, even it might won't make no sense occasionally.
+However it's a popular catch-phrase recently, and since this is my `personal blog` I'mma write whatever I want, even if it might won't make no sense occasionally.

 So, as I mentioned `Rossy` is a first-grader and, like every little curious adventurer, she got her first brand new... `daddy's old lap-top`.
 She likes watching youtube videos, and she even has favorite creators/youtubers called [Danny And Andy](https://www.youtube.com/c/AndyStudio).